freematabema/Debian-12-Virtual-Machine-210/README.md

 # Part 1: VM Setup
 ## 1. Open Virtual Machine Manager via the terminal emulator
 In your terminal, run ``virt-manager``
-## 2. Once the window has opened, begin the install process
+## 2. Once the window has opened, begin the install process by selecting the button in the upper left corner of the window
+Select your .ISO or physical media containinng the Operating System of choice, and then use the default settings provided by the program until you reach the live install screen
 # Part 2: Initial OS Install/Setup
 ## 1. Select install
   Save time and resources for by not using a GUI (for now)